FlagrantGarden/tvg/content/spell-list.md

 Polymorph
 ---------

 *Level 4, self or nearby, indefinite.*You change yourself or a target into another creature.
-The changed being retains their own mind, Flesh, and Grit, but is otherwise the new creature.Cast upon yourself, the spell lasts a number of hours equal to your level.
+The changed being retains their own mind, Flesh, and Grit, but is otherwise the new creature.
+Cast upon yourself, the spell lasts a number of hours equal to your level.
 Cast upon another being, it lasts until dispelled.

 Protection from Missiles
 ------------------------